loug6981-cell/Sokoban-C/README.md

 # Sokoban-C
 These are the two code (one for Linux and one for Windows) which are copies of the Sokoban game written in C and run in the terminal.

-Projet réalisé en BUT informatique.
+Project completed for a Computer Science degree.

-Langage : C
+Language: C

-Fonctionnalités :
+Features:
-- déplacement joueur
+- Player movement
-- gestion des blocs
+- Block management
-- niveaux
+- Levels